neoforge-dev/starter/memory-bank/active-context.md

 12. **Error Suppression**: We modified the dashboard-page.test.js file to suppress error messages in test environments.
 This makes the test output cleaner and easier to read.

 13. **Comprehensive Testing**: We created a comprehensive test suite for the Performance API polyfill to ensure it works correctly in all environments.
 This will help catch any regressions in the future.

+14. **Test Framework Consistency**: We standardized on using Vitest for all tests, replacing Chai assertions with Vitest assertions.
+This ensures consistency across the codebase and makes the tests easier to maintain.

 ## Current Challenges